craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

 |

-The create target operation will also create the new index in Elasticsearch.
+The create target operation will also create the new index in OpenSearch.

 ^^^^^^^^^^^^^^^^^^^^^^
 Index all site content